About Me

 - The containment provided by a secure building is artificial and the only security it offers is for the public, not the young person

 This led to the concept of a secure therapeutic environment in which walls were replaced by relationships.
+And it worked.

 Idea 3.